Auckland community house founder fails in appeal to keep property, must pay back funds

 However, after the Court of Appeal examined her books it appeared the company's liabilities "far exceed its assets".

-"Draft accounts submitted by Ms Armitage in support of Hum's application for a waiver of the $1100 filing fee disclose that it traded at a loss of $158,896 in the year to March 31, 2021 and had negative equity of $519,443 taking account of current liabilities at that date of $2,466,803."
+"Draft accounts submitted by Ms Armitage in support of Hum's application for a waiver of the $1100 filing fee disclose that it traded at a loss of $158,896 in the year to March 31, 2021 and had negative equity of $519,443 taking account of current liabilities at that date of $2,466,803," the Court of Appeal ruling said.

 "Success on this appeal would not change that and it may well be that the company should be wound up.
 Moreover, if there is any merit in the appeal, which we doubt, the liquidator would be able to pursue it."